 As technological advancements provide enhanced security for vehicles, tech-savvy criminals also use technology for their own ends.
 They use electronic receivers that can detect the keyless entry device’s signal.
 Expert car thieves can then transmit the recorded signal from their apparatus to open the car.
 The car mistakes it for the real key and opens it for the thief.
 These receivers can work from a distance and so thieves can even use them from the street to detect the device inside your home.
 To protect against this kind of theft, you should lock your keyless entry device (key fob) in a metal container or enclosed in a special shielding pouch that cuts off all electromagnetic signals.

 Car theft has been a prevalent crime for a long time, and is most commonly able to occur due to negligence of car owners.
 Though there are technical ways to keep your car secure, you can also invite thieves through a lack of caution which starts with simple, seemingly harmless acts such as leaving your car key on your office desk.
 Furthermore, as more security features are being invented to put an end to this type of crime, thieves also develop new methods to overcome such barriers.
-From traditional security measures to the most advanced ones, there are many vehicle features and devices to prevent car theft.
+From traditional security measures to the most advanced ones like electric gates for small driveways, there are many vehicle features and devices to prevent car theft.
 However, you should still maintain vigilant at all times.